mwiecksosa/mwiecksosa.github.io/index.md

 - Summary: We develop a method for detecting new forecasting signals that can be used with nonstationary nonlinear time series.
 3. Simulation-Based Inference for Models of Complex Temporal Systems (with C. Shalizi). *In progress.*
 - Summary: We propose a method for inferring the parameters of analytically intractable models of complex temporal systems, drawing from nonstationary nonlinear time series theory.
-4. Deep Learning for Nonstationary Nonlinear Time Series (with W.B.
-Wu). *In progress.*
+4. Deep Learning for Nonstationary Nonlinear Time Series (with W. B. Wu). *In progress.*
 - Summary: We present a theoretical framework for estimating the time-varying regression functions of nonstationary nonlinear time series using deep neural networks.